Leading the way in energy transition process

 An innovation centre for the community

-The purpose of Pietro Fiorentini’s hydrogen laboratory is not only to be a simple testing area for the Group’s products: the main objective of building the laboratory is to make it a true development accelerator, a catalyst for the creation of new technologies that can generate comparison and innovative solutions together with other entities and companies in the sector, creating a hub of excellence for Italy.
+The purpose of Pietro Fiorentini’s Hydrogen Innovation Lab is not only to be a simple testing area for the Group’s products: the main objective of building the laboratory is to make it a true development accelerator, a catalyst for the creation of new technologies that can generate comparison and innovative solutions together with other entities and companies in the sector, creating a hub of excellence for Italy.

-In addition to this comparison, it is also necessary to interface with the final consumer, since the energy transition necessarily starts with the users who must see new technologies as an opportunity and not a threat: that is why the laboratory also wants to be an educational and informative centre for the community.
+In addition to this comparison, it is also necessary to interface with the final consumer, since the energy transition necessarily starts with the users who must see new technologies as an opportunity and not a threat: that is why the Hydrogen Innovation Lab also wants to be an educational and informative centre for the community.